 Two weeks ago, New York Mayor Michael Bloomberg proposed a ban on the largest sizes (over 16 oz) of sugary drinks at restaurants, movie theaters, and arenas.
-The beverage industry was poised with a cloud of manipulative messaging and has done a smooth job of completely owning the conversation across the political spectrum.
-Rather than engage in or repeat their messaging, let’s stop giving their talking points airtime, and pay attention instead to the ban behind the curtain.
+The beverage industry was poised with messaging and has largely owned the conversation across the political spectrum.
+Rather than engage or repeat their messaging, thus giving their talking points more airtime, let’s pay attention instead to the ban behind the curtain.

 NYC’s proposal takes a smart and fair approach.
 The proposed ban restricts the actions of corporations –– albeit imperfectly, but functionally –– while enabling consumers to buy more if they want more but stop drinking if they don’t.
-This puts the blame squarely on industries where it belongs, although it’s only one piece of what needs to be done about harm from sugary drinks.
+This puts the blame squarely on industries where it belongs, although it’s only one piece of what needs to be done about sugary drinks and public health.

 Why does size matter?
 In short, it’s irresponsible to sell something at a size or concentration that passes a certain threshold of safety.
 There’s a concept in environmental health and medicine called the dose-response relationship.
 It’s pretty simple: At different doses, a substance will affect a human being (or other organism) in different ways or to a different extent.
 A 200 mg pill of ibuprofen is safe.
-A 200 g pill of ibuprofen, not so much (which is why they’re not sold).
-Sure, small sodas are terrible for you, but it’s frankly irresponsible to market and sell large ones.
+A 200 gram pill of ibuprofen… not so much.
+You will not find Advil Grande or Advil Venti anytime soon.

-Portion size can control human behavior, and in the case of soda, it can do so in two ways, one short-term and one long-term:
+Portion size can influence human behavior, and in the case of soda, it can do so in two ways, one short-term and one long-term:

 In the short term, people are more likely to finish whatever food is in front of them, determined by, among others, this study, in which one group ate more out of secretly-refilling soup bowls than a control group ate out of regular bowls.
-(Side note: I actually kind of want one of those soup bowls.)
+(Side note: I secretly want one of those soup bowls, but for actual soup.)

 In the long term, high doses of liquid fructose impair hormones that regulate weight, appetite, and fullness, leading people to consume more and get sick.
 Sodas and other forms of highly-marketed liquid fructose are dangerous, period.
 But they’re especially dangerous in quantity and with repeated exposure.
 High doses of fructose over time change hormones, brain signals, and metabolism so that we want more soda and food.
 Add to that the evidence that intense sweetness is more addictive than cocaine.

-Some background on soda and its cup-o’-fructose cousins.
 Liquid carbohydrates are bad news.
 They don’t trigger fullness the way solid ones do, so sugary drink calories may add to rather than supplant meal calories.
 Sugary drinks are overwhelmingly correlated with obesity and diabetes risk, among many other diseases.
 Fructose intake is connected with insulin resistance and metabolic syndrome.
 The dose-response relationship between soda and measures of health is especially bad in children, who are smaller than adults and going through critical stages of development; a single increase in serving size per day raises a chid’s obesity risk 60%.
 The beverage industry disproportionately targets marketing to children and communities of color.
-This is the basics, but search online for more information about sugary drinks and high blood pressure, gout, lower nutrient intake, lower bone density, hypertension, and other fun health problems.
+There is much more to know about soda and health.
+Search online for more information about sugary drinks and high blood pressure, gout, lower nutrient intake, lower bone density, hypertension, and other health problems.

 By the way, the largest size soda that would be allowed under this ban, 16 oz, currently costs just $1.19 at a McDonald’s in Manhattan.
 I’m guessing that barely covers Manhattan rent on the space it takes up for the time before it’s finished and tossed.
 It’s pretty cheap.
 In the end, though, I’m guessing many consumers won’t get up and buy a second soda or take a refill, because they won’t want a second soda.